Tax Credits vs. Tax Deductions

-As you know, tax credits and tax deductions can help reduce your overall income tax liability.
+As you probably know, tax credits and tax deductions can help reduce your overall income tax liability.
 Every year, millions of taxpayers search for credits and deductions that can help them save money.
-While you should take advantage of as many of these as possible, don’t overlook the fact that tax credits and deductions are not the same thing.
+While you should take advantage of all the tax breaks you’re eligible for, don’t overlook the fact that tax credits and tax deductions are not the same thing.

 Let take a closer look at both tax credits and tax deductions.

 Tax credits can help reduce your liability dollar-for-dollar.
 However, they cannot reduce your income tax liability to less than zero.
 In other words, your gross income tax liability is the amount you are responsible for paying before any credits are applied.

 The majority of tax credits are non-refundable, which means they will be subtracted from your tax balance, but they cannot reduce your income tax liability to less than zero.
 With non-refundable tax credits, any excess amount expires in the year in which it was used, meaning that the additional amount is not refunded to you.
 However, there are some refundable tax credits, and these can be used to increase your tax refund.

 To get a better idea of how tax credits work and whether or not you qualify, you need to know what is available to taxpayers in your situation — such as your filing status, age, employment, and other factors.
 It is important to remember that just because you qualify for one type of tax credit does not mean that you qualify for the rest.

 How much are tax credits worth?
 That depends on the particular tax credit you’re talking about.
 And just as the amount of each tax credit is different, so are the qualification guidelines.
 Since a tax credit helps reduce the amount of money that you pay in income tax, it is essential that you are 100% accurate with this information.
 If you are unsure of whether or not you qualify for a tax credit, it’s recommended that you check with a tax professional before claiming the credit on your income tax return.